asemones/dbase/README.md

 │ Coroutine    │ │ Coroutine    │ │ Coroutine    │
 │ Scheduler    │ │ Scheduler    │ │ Scheduler    │
 └──────────────┘ └──────────────┘ └──────────────┘

+FEATURES:
+LSM tree ran under a custom made async framework backed by coroutines Supports several buffer pool strategies, all of which are VARIABLE size, one of which is a compeletely novel design, which locks huge page memory in place to exterminate page fauls
+Supports io uring backend and kernel bypass Soon^TM wal for durabiltiy, value log for key-value sep for values > 512b Heirachal cache with record level granuality and block level granularity partitioned cache friendly filters limited copying and raw malloc